CyberfusionIO/python3-cyberfusion-rabbitmq-consumer/README.md

                         dx_create_server/
                             __init__.py

-Note that `__init__.py` is absent from the `cyberfusion.RabbitMQHandlers` and `cyberfusion.RabbitMQHandlers.exchanges` modules.

-You can then ship submodules from another package:
+You can then ship submodules from another package, of which the tree may look like this:

     tree_handlers/
         src/